 Returning the Wolf to West Texas Education Initiative

 Participated in the efforts of Sierra Club executive member and others to raise awareness about the importance of the Mexican Gray Wolf in West Texas.
 Wolves have been missing from the wilds of Texas now for nearly 45 years.
 We are working to help restore this essential predator to its natural ecoregions of Texas.
 For more information visit the Return of the Wolf to Texas Education Initiative page.
 I have also taken part in a volunteer project with WildEarth Guardians in restoring Mexican Gray wolf habitat within the Gila Wilderness of New Mexico.

 Provided regular volunteer service for a local Wildlife Rescue.
 The rescue features many bird species including ducks, geese, painted turtles, hummingbirds, mourning doves, white wing doves, egrets and even emus!
 In a single spring and summer more than 100 baby, injured and malnourished birds are saved at the rescue.
 Work duties include feeding and monitoring the health of birds, cleaning aviaries, providing fresh water regularly to the birds and more.
 The Wildlife Rescue is founded and maintained by Licensed Rehabilitator, Dr. Carol Miller.
-If you would like to learn more or would like to support the Wildlife Rescue, you may send a donation via PayPal using email: firstname.lastname@example.org
+I am not sure whether this wildlife rescue is still in operation or not.

 During my time there, I conducted an research project which involved recording the frequency of mammal sightings within selected arroyos throughout the station.
 The frequency of sightings in arroyos was compared to a previous project in which the frequency of mammal sightings was recorded at various water bodies throughout the area.
 The comparison provided preliminary occupancy patterns of wildlife within the Indio Ranch Mountains.